Divyanshu-pandey79/Divyanshu-pandey79.github.io/index.md

 - Website : [Click Here](https://giftus.netlify.app/)

 Fitness :
--I am fitness enthusiastic and once made 2 abs and lost 12kg in 4 months.
+- I am fitness enthusiastic and once made 2 abs and lost 12kg in 4 months.

 VFIN :
 - A Vehicle Finance Platform for Agents to easily recover and track loans of a vehicle